jpike/noah_ark/README.md

 ## Audio

 Audio hasn't been planned yet.
 However, the audio will likely be simple to match the graphical style.

+## Tile Maps

+[Tiled](http://www.mapeditor.org/) is used to make tile maps for the game.
+This editor was chosen for the following reasons:
+* Relatively up-to-date with common features
+* Relatively up-to-date parsing libraries
+* XML output format that would allow easier creation of a custom parsing library if need

 ## Bugs/Want to Help?